lancachenet/lancachenet.github.io/_docs/common-issues.md

 {% include toc.html %}

+## It's not DNS ...

+The most common cache issue we see is incorrectly configured DNS.
+It is essential that gaming machines only have one dns server assigned, that being lancache.
+If you have two different ones then the client will use them both and bypass the cache for about half of the requests.
+While the mechanism operating systems use to choose which dns server to use is complicated it is a suitable summary to say its "at random".

 ## Disabling systemd-resolved DNSStubListener

 If your cache host is running a recent Linux distribution, it is likely running `systemd-resolved`, which listens on port `53`.
 If you want your cache host to bind to `0.0.0.0:53` (INADDR_ANY, all IPv4 addresses), you will first need to disable `systemd-resolved`'s stub listener.